Fire Ant Control Charlotte County

 Because fire ants fly, however, they will eventually come back.
-For this reason, we recommend having your property treated twice a year to prevent further fire ant colonization.
+For this reason, we recommend having your property treated three times a year to prevent further fire ant colonization.

 Treatment by Fire Ant Control, LLC, is the best way to protect your property in Charlotte County from fire ants.
 Call us at (239) 312-8200 for a free estimate and find out how to get started with your first treatment!